AniaStep/loyalty-app/README.md

 ## Description

 Loyalty-app is an application designed to manage loyalty programs based on points accumulation for small brick-and-mortar stores.
 It consists of an administrator panel and a client panel.
+The application was created as a final project for a JavaScript course.

 ## Demo